ahmetugsuz/WEB-Scraper/README.md

 , finding the shortest path with BFS.
 Note that this can take some time, it may be useful to change the urls.

+Please note that this process may take some time, and users may opt to modify the URLs for their specific requirements.

+## Contributing:
+Contributions to the project are welcome!
+Please contact me on my website: [ahmettu.com](https://ahmettu.com)

+## License:
+This project is licensed under the MIT License.
+See the LICENSE file for more details.